-Mississippi and Missouri Rivers will crest over the weekend, prompting more flooding fears
+Flooding hits NYC after inundating Midwest

 Meanwhile, residents of central and southern Illinois prepped for their own coming floods as rain continued to fall.

-The Mississippi River that separates Missouri and Illinois is projected to reach 48.5 feet on Saturday near Cape Girardeau, just below its record high of 48.9 feet.
+The Mississippi River that separates Missouri and Illinois was projected to reach 48.5 feet on Saturday near Cape Girardeau, just below its record high of 48.9 feet.

-Forecasters said the time to be worried about moderate to heavy rainfall in those states is between 9 p.m. and 4 a.m., mainly in southern Illinois.
+Forecasters said the time to be worried about moderate to heavy rainfall in those states was between 9 p.m. and 4 a.m., mainly in southern Illinois.

 The Illinois Emergency Management Agency enlisted inmate crews from the Department of Corrections to sandbag communities expecting rising floodwaters.